Clutchard/Enrollment-Bot/README.md

 For testing class enrollment use course number 328 to succesfully enroll

 For a failure use class code 12345

 For a class with a lab 12515

-for testing the loop in shopping cart use 1876
+For testing the loop in shopping cart use 1876